 The Burden on Producers

 It is a major responsibility of an organic farmer engaging in such practices to take personal responsibility for the thorough cleaning of equipment and the documentation of this operation.
-This must be seen not as just another detail that will need to be shown to the inspector.
+This is not just another detail that will need to be shown to the inspector.
 The organic farmer must realize that the organic integrity, and therefore the marketability of their product, rests on thoroughness in this procedure.

 Genetic Drift Summary

 The bottom line is that there is no totally effective way to guarantee that organic products are not going to be contaminated by traces of GMO DNA.
 Most leaders in the organic industry conclude that the only solution for GMO contamination of organic crops is to actively push for an immediate ban on all commercially grown genetically engineered crops.
 However, the chance of this happening is slim.
 The large agribusiness companies have invested too much into this technology, and the products have not yet met with substantial rejection from commercial American farmers.
 With the loss of many international commercial markets over this issue, this situation may change, but that possibility should not be counted upon.
 In the meantime, organic farmers must educate themselves on the problem and determine what management changes are necessary on their farm to minimize exposure.
 They should cooperate with their neighbors as much as possible, and they should support those in the industry who are working to establish legal precedents concerning genetic trespass.
 They should also support activist groups who are seeking to ensure that consumers are given the choice to avoid buying GMO products by requiring GMO labeling laws.
 A ban on GMOs is already happening in Europe, India, and other areas of the world.
 It is time for consumers in the United States to become educated and to be given a choice.